 The Green Bay Packers won Super Bowls I and II under the legendary Coach Vince Lombardi.
 The Super Bowl trophy is now named the Lombardi Trophy.

-The Green Bay Packers have won the most NFL championship titles, with nine NFL championships and four Super Bowls.
-Are we proud of our championship legacy?
-Maybe a little.
 Greater Green Bay has embraced our nickname, creating an entire development called the Titletown District.
 There’s so much to see and do in and around Lambeau Field.
 You can even live there!

 THINGS TO DO